siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Once accepted by the Komodo team, this functionality is then available to all developers throughout the ecosystem.

-For example, one of the asset chain's in our ecosystem, VerusCoin, recently solved the Nothing-At-Stake problem that has long plagued a Proof-of-Stake blockchains.
-They generously shared their code with the rest of the ecosystem, and it will included in the default Komodo daemon soon.
+For example, one of the asset chains in our ecosystem, VerusCoin, recently solved the Nothing-At-Stake problem that has long plagued Proof-of-Stake blockchains.
+They generously shared their code with the rest of the ecosystem, and it will be included in the default Komodo daemon soon.

 **Many More Advantages to Discover**